Improving Sequential Query Recommendation with Immediate User Feedback: Related Work

-The parallel processing capabilities and the ability to capture complex query dependencies yield the transformer networks \citep{vaswani2017attention} very popular for Causal Language Modelling (CLM) tasks.
-Since the CLM objective is based on predicting the next token following a sequence of tokens, the prediction for current position depends solely on the known tokens in the positions before the current position.
-The CLM objective is well suited for sequential query recommendations, as the algorithm has access to all the queries until the current round.
-Recently, \citet{mustar2020using,mustar21_tis} proposed to use bidirectional transformer networks, like BERT \citep{devlin2019bert} and BART \citep{lewis2020bart} for query recommendations.
-The empirical study in the papers showed huge improvement in performance over the standard RNN based models when pre-trained transformer networks are fine-tuned for query recommendation.
-In particular, \citet{mustar21_tis} showed that even training hierarchical transformer models from scratch on limited data underperforms compared to pre-trained models.
-However, BERT and BART are trained using masked language modelling objectives and, thus, the prediction for current position makes use of random tokens in preceding and following positions.
-In tasks like query recommendation, CLM is better suited as the algorithm will not be able to `look into the future'.
-Nevertheless, \citet{mustar21_tis} does not make use of the immediate user feedback when predicting the next query.
+The parallel processing capabilities and the ability to capture complex query dependencies yield the Transformer networks \citep{vaswani2017attention} popular for Causal Language Modelling (CLM) tasks.
+Fundamentally, the CLM objective is predicting the next token following a sequence of tokens such that the prediction for the current position depends \textit{solely on the known tokens} in the positions before the current position.
+The CLM objective is well suited for sequential query recommendations, as a Transformer network can access all the queries until the current round.
+Recently, \citet{mustar2020using,mustar21_tis} proposed bidirectional Transformer networks, like BERT \citep{devlin2019bert} and BART \citep{lewis2020bart} for query predictions.
+The empirical study in the BERT and BART papers showed a significant improvement in performance over the standard RNN-based models when pre-trained Transformer networks are fine-tuned for query prediction.
+In particular, \citet{mustar21_tis} showed that even training hierarchical Transformer models from scratch on limited data under-performs compared to pre-trained models.
+However, BERT and BART are trained using masked language modelling objectives, and thus, the prediction for the current position makes use of random tokens in preceding and following positions.
+In the context of query prediction, we show that CLM is better suited as the Transformer network cannot `look into the future'.
+Nevertheless, \citet{mustar21_tis} does not make use of immediate feedback when predicting the next query, thus, being unaware of the current user interactions and intention for knowledge extraction in exploratory tasks.

+The current state-of-the-art AR models for query prediction recommend the top queries given a query context.
+Nonetheless, our preliminary analysis showed that combining different AR models, like Transformer-based models, query prediction is drastically enhanced by the query context awareness compared to employing single models.